 Hold the Ctrl key down and select each image – see image below.

-The right-click one of the selected images and choose Group and then Group – image below.
+Then right-click one of the selected images and choose Group and then Group – image below.

-Job done the three images can now be moved as one.
+Job done!
+The three images can now be moved as one.

 You can use the Fill Colour icon to change the colour of an icon.